henrique-svg21/Python-Automation/README.md

 ## 🛠️ Features

 1.  **Automatic Shutdown Scheduling:** Calculates the exact time and schedules a silent PC shutdown for a specific time (e.g., 14:28).
 Includes a visual pop-up alert on the screen confirming the schedule.
+Plus, the shutdown time can be customized as wished.
 2.  **Clean Browser Launch:** Opens Google Chrome in Incognito and Dark Mode, bypassing basic automation banners to avoid detection.
 3.  **Automated Sequential Logins:**
     * **Google / Gmail:** Fills in email and password and accesses the inbox.